 Can I apply online?

-At this time we do not accept online applications.
-However, you can type the international application form, print and sign it, then scan the form and attach it to an email.
-You can also scan your foreign documents and attach them to that email.
+If you prefer a paper copy of our application, you can type the international application form, print and sign it, then scan the form and email it to firstname.lastname@example.org.
+Be sure to scan your foreign documents and attach them to that email.
 We can accept scanned foreign documents (transcripts, English test score, passport page, study permit if you have one), however we require an official, original hard copy transcript of all Canadian schooling.

 After we receive a complete application, we will process a letter of acceptance IF you meet all requirements AND there is a seat in the program.
 You must provide official, original foreign documents (both in original language and notarized English translations) when you arrive in Manitoba, before you will be registered in classes.